Penivera/Stress/Server/README.md

 ## Server Overview

-This FastAPI service powers Solana wallet operations and exposes token metadata cached from Jupiter.

-# Server Overview

-This FastAPI service powers Solana wallet operations and exposes token metadata cached from Jupiter.
+This FastAPI service powers wallet operations and exposes token metadata cached from Jupiter and other Dexes.

 ## Requirements